mindspore-ai/docs/docs/lite/docs/source_en/advanced/micro.md

 1. System environment required for running the conversion tool

     In this example, the Linux operating system is used.
-Ubuntu 18.04.02LTS is recommended.
+Ubuntu 18.04.02 LTS is recommended.

 2. Obtain the conversion tool